strbrgr/jochen/content/now/index.md

 ## What am I doing now?

-- Getting better at C
+- Enjoying summer and going for 6am swims

 ## What have I done recently?

 - Headed to Portugal to celebrate being married to my wife
-- Became a Citizen.
-Part of the dumpster fire ;)
+- Became a Citizen
 - Went to Colombia

 ## Tunes